sarcaxtic12/AWS-Automated-Deployment_Terraform/README.md

 - **Logging & Monitoring**
   Integrate AWS CloudWatch or a third-party solution to monitor traffic and system logs.
   Create alerts for route failures, high latency, or other anomalies.

+### Author
+**Hyder Shahzaib Ahmed** – *Network & Cloud Automation Enthusiast*

+> This repository demonstrates a comprehensive approach to **cloud networking, infrastructure as code, and DevOps** best practices.
+It serves as a learning platform and a showcase of my ongoing journey in building robust, automated, and cloud-connected solutions.